 How to get a COVID-19 booster dose if you are eligible:

-1) Visit a Halton Region COVID-19 Vaccination clinic - Bring your original vaccination records with you to a Halton Region COVID-vaccination clinic.
-You do not need to report your vaccination records before getting a booster dose at a Halton Region COVID-19 vaccination clinic.
+1) Visit a Halton Region COVID-19 Community Clinic (all ages 6 months+) and bring your original vaccination records with you.
+You do not need to report your vaccination records before getting a booster dose at a Halton Region COVID-19 Community Clinic (all ages 6 months+).

 2) Visit a pharmacy, primary health care provider or other vaccination clinic – Before attending a pharmacy or primary care provider to get your COVID-19 vaccine, you must first report any out-of-province vaccination records for your primary series using the button below.
 After you receive confirmation that your records have been verified, you can get your COVID-19 vaccine at any participating local pharmacy, primary care office or other vaccination clinic.
 Find locations offering the COVID-19 vaccine on the COVID-19 Vaccination Clinics and Vaccine Information webpage.